utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 }
 ```

-Here, we check if the difference is smaller then 0, then we clear our interval so it won't run again.
+Here, we check if the difference is smaller than 0, then clear our interval so it won't run again.
 We also use a `return` to stop the rest of the function from running.

 Now all that's left is to show the correct numbers for each element.